rainfireliang/COMM6320_IntroductionR/README.md

 tst3 = merge(tst3,agg_1,by="section")
 head(tst3)
 ```
 Reshaping is a very powerful tool for data management.
 Check the tst3 data frame.
-We find that some articles belong to more than 1 sections.
+We find that some articles belong to more than 1 section.
 Suppose we want to know how many times any two sections co-occurred. e.g., Arts and Books co-occurred 5 times.

 ```{r}
 # split the section variable by semicolon.
 "Arts;Books" will be split into two words: Arts and Books.